himsheda/CNN/README.md

-# DEEP-INTO-CNN-submission
+deep-int0-CNN-submission
-This is the repository for deep into CNN project shortlisting Logistic regression accuracy turned out to be 77%
+repository for deep into CNN project shortlisting
-All plots and graphs are in pclub_logistics notebook